sieren/NetTempReader/README.md

 The Arduino Sketch is developed to work with either the common [Adafruit Feather HUZZAH ESP8266](https://www.adafruit.com/product/2821) or the [Redbear Duo](https://github.com/redbear/Duo).
 However all data is written into a regular buffer, which can be used with various other Arduino IoT/WiFi SDKs.
 The code should be rather straight forward.

+The temperature sensor is the commonly used [DHT22/AM2302] (https://www.adafruit.com/product/393).

 ## Run
 `NetTempReader` provides a few command line options: